History of California Golden Bears football: Early history (1886–1981)

-Nibs Price era (1926 - 1930)

 Following Smith's death, his assistant coach Nibs Price became the new coach of the Golden Bears; that same year he also became the head coach of Cal's basketball team.
 His initial season was Cal's first losing season since 1897.
 Not only had most of the team's key players graduated, the team and the university were still recovering from the sudden loss of their inspirational coach.
 During the next three seasons, Price's successful adoption of Smith's strategy and his continuing recruitment skills became apparent.
 That period's players are considered to be the final batch of the Wonder Teams.
 In 1927 and 1928, the teams were undefeated, and the 1928 team was invited to the Rose Bowl to play against Georgia Tech.
-After recovering a Georgia Tech fumble, Cal's center Roy Riegels inadvertently spun around, and ran the ball towards Cal's enzone instead of Georgia Tech's.
+After recovering a Georgia Tech fumble, Cal's center Roy Riegels inadvertently spun around, and ran the ball towards Cal's endzone instead of Georgia Tech's.
 Cal's quarterback Benny Lom was able to catch up to and stop Riegels at the 3-yard line, where they were immediately tackled by Georgia Tech players.
 Price chose to punt rather than risk a play so close to his team's end zone.
 The punt was blocked in end zone resulting in a safety, giving Georgia Tech a 2–0 lead.
 These turned out to be the decisive points of Cal's 7–8 loss.
 Riegel's run has been considered to be one of the stand out moments in Rose Bowl history, with Roy "the wrong way" Riegels being inducted into the Rose Bowl Hall of Fame in 1991.
 In 1929, the team suffered only a single loss, which was an away game to Stanford; USC won the conference even though it lost its game against Cal.
 Earlier that season the team traveled to the east coast to defeat Penn 12–7.
 Prior to that game they were invited to the White House by President Herbert Hoover, who as a Stanford student managed the 1894 team, and along with his Cal counterpart, organized the inaugural Big Game.
 The fall of 1930 was Price's last season of coaching football.
 Cal was crushed by both USC and Stanford and could only win one conference game.
 Price continued to coach basketball, leading the Golden Bears to the 1946 Final Four.